Slavonice: History

 Slavonice was founded in the 12th century.
 The first written mention is from 1260.
 The settlement and later a market village slowly developed into a fortified town.
 From the 13th century, the underground system was built, which served as drainage and town's defense system.
-In the 14th century, Slavonice extended to the west (today's Míru Square) and to the east (today's Horní Square).
+In the 14th century, Slavonice extended to the west (today's square Náměstí Míru) and to the east (today's square Horní náměstí).

 At the end of the 15th century, ponds began to be established in the area.
 Slavonice reached its greatest prosperity in the 16th century, when it was an important town on the trade route from Prague to Vienna, which brought it great wealth.
 During these times, it gained its Renaissance look.
 When the route was relocated, the town's source of wealth dried up, which contributed to the preservation of a unique set of Renaissance houses.

-The town and the surrounding countryside were lightly fortified in the period leading up to the World War II.
+The town and the surrounding countryside were lightly fortified in the period leading up to World War II.
 Some of these small bunker complexes have been repaired and refurbished.
 The area and defences were never used against Nazi Germany, being settled by a German-speaking majority, as the town and region had to be surrendered to the Nazi Germany following the Munich Agreement.
 The original German-speaking population was expelled in June 1945 following World War II.

 Being so close to the Austrian border, Slavonice was heavily affected by the creation of the Iron Curtain during the period of communism.
 The hamlet of Maříž was emptied of its inhabitants during the communist era in an effort to prevent people from living anywhere near the border with non-communist Austria.
-After the Velvet Revolution and the fall of communism, Maříž was recolonized by ceramics artists.
+After the Velvet Revolution and the fall of communism, Maříž was recolonised by ceramics artists.